pism/pism/examples/jako/README.md

 Next we use a script `preprocess.sh` that downloads and cleans the 1km grid SeaRISE data, an 80 Mb file called `Greenland1km.nc`.

-If the file, or any of the downloaded files, are already present then no download occurs, but preprocessing proceeds in any case.
+(If this file, or any of the other downloaded files below, are already present, then no actual download occurs, and preprocessing proceeds in any case.
+So do not worry about download time if you need to preprocess again.)

 The script also downloads the SeaRISE 5km data set `Greenland_5km_v1.1.nc`.
 It contains the surface mass balance model result from RACMO, a field which is